FLUX-SE/PayumStripe/docs/stripe-checkout-session/README.md

 ## Subscription handling

 Payum don't have php `Interfaces` to handle subscription, that's why subscriptions should be managed by yourself.
-There is maybe a composer packages which meet your need, but you will have to build the interface between your subscription `Model` class and `Payum`.
+There is maybe a composer packages which fit your need, but you will have to build the interface between your subscription `Model` class and `Payum`.

-Usually you will have to build a `ConvertPaymentAction` like this one : [ConvertPaymentAction.php](https://github.com/FLUX-SE/SyliusPayumStripePlugin/blob/master/src/Action/ConvertPaymentAction.php) customizing the `supports` method to meet your need and finally providing the right `$details` array.
+Usually you will have to build a `ConvertPaymentAction` like this one : [ConvertPaymentAction.php](https://github.com/FLUX-SE/SyliusPayumStripePlugin/blob/master/src/Action/ConvertPaymentAction.php) customizing the `supports` method to fit your need and provide the right `$details` array.

 Example : https://stripe.com/docs/payments/checkout/subscriptions/starting#create-checkout-session (`$details` is the array given to create a `Session`)